 Recently, the platform has started to lose the leading position.
-Despite that designing in Figma is similar to Sketch, a few major advantages of Figma caused many design teams to switch to this platform.
-There are enough articles and videos on the Internet explaining why Figma is better than Sketch; however, it doesn’t mean that Sketch’s era is over.
+Although designing in Figma is similar to Sketch, a few major advantages of Figma caused many design teams to switch to this platform.
+There are enough articles and videos on the Internet explaining why Figma is better than Sketch; however, it doesn’t mean that the Sketch’s era is over.
 With every new update, the competition between the two editors becomes fiercer.

 Figma or Sketch: A Head-to-Head Battle

 To answer the question: “Is Figma better than Sketch?”, we’ve started a 7-round battle between the two editors.
-The criteria for our judgement include compatibility with operating systems, functionality, performance, client-to-designer and designer-to-developer collaboration features, prototyping capabilities, additional extensions, and the cost of the program for designers.
+The criteria for our judgment include compatibility with operating systems, functionality, performance, client-to-designer and designer-to-developer collaboration features, prototyping capabilities, additional extensions, and the cost of the program for designers.

 Round 1: Operating Systems

 If you work with a remote development team, its members may use different operating systems on their PCs.
 By this criterion, Sketch may limit the collaboration between the team members to some extent.
-This editor was made exclusively for macOS, so to run Sketch on Linux and Windows, your designer would need to use specific third-party tools.
+This editor was made exclusively for macOS, so to run Sketch on Linux and Windows, a designer would need to use specific third-party tools.